Chicago Encephalocele (Neural Tube Defect) Attorneys

 Encephalocele is one such NTD.
 It is a sac-like projection or protrusion of the membranes around the brain and the brain itself, extending from the skull.
 Encephalocele results in an opening either between the nose and forehead, in the middle part of the skull, or at the base where the skull meets the neck.

-This birth defect in which the brain and skull protrude can lead to long-term disabilities and has been linked to the use of SSRIs (Selective Serotonin Reuptake Inhibitors), a class of antidepressant drugs frequently prescribed to pregnant mothers.
+This birth defect — in which the brain and its surrounding membranes protrude through the skull — can lead to long-term disabilities and has been linked to the use of SSRIs (Selective Serotonin Reuptake Inhibitors), a class of antidepressant drugs frequently prescribed to pregnant mothers.
 Taking SSRIs while pregnant is a risk factor for a number of other birth defects as well.
-If your child was born with enecephalocele or any other neural tube defect and you took SSRIs while pregnant, you may be able to get compensation you need to manage your child’s condition.
-Contact Sexner Injury Lawyers LLC‘s Chicago enecephalocele lawyers at (312) 243-9922 to learn more.
+If your child was born with encephalocele or any other neural tube defect and you took SSRIs while pregnant, you may be able to obtain the compensation needed to manage your child's condition.
+Contact Sexner Injury Lawyers LLC — Chicago encephalocele lawyers — at (312) 243-9922 to learn more.

 Surgical Repair of Encephalocele